neuschaefer/reform-handbook/src/source/parts.rst

 To understand the available commands in more detail, you can take a look at the System Controller's ``handle_commands()`` function.

-TODO: Side note:
-The System Controller is permanently connected to the main processor's UART2 (``/dev/ttymxc1`` in Linux).
-If you want to interrupt this connection for security reasons, you can desolder resistors R48 and R50.
+The System Controller is permanently connected to the main processor's UART2 (``/dev/ttymxc2`` in Linux).
 You can monitor the raw output of the System Controller going to the keyboard by connecting a terminal such as GNU Screen to the internal serial port UART2:

 .. code-block:: none

-   screen /dev/ttymxc1 57600
+   screen /dev/ttymxc2 57600

 Flashing the Firmware
 ---------------------